massCodeIO/documentation/docs/essentials/storage.md

 To migrate from SnippetsLab select JSON file.

+> Some Limitations:
+> - All folders will be first level as JSON file (below v2.1) does not represent nested folders.
-> Some Limitations.
-During migration from SnippetsLab, snippets with unsupported languages will be set to default Plain Text.
-Also since JSON file does not represent nesting for folders, all folders will be first level.
+> - Snippets with unsupported languages will be set to default Plain Text.